Azure/azure-sdk/docs/python/implementation.md

 {% include requirement/SHOULD id="python-pipeline-core-policies" %} use the policy implementations in `azure-core` whenever possible.

-{% include requirement/MUST id="python-custom-policy-review" %} review the proposed policy with the TODO: Azure SDK architecture board.
+{% include requirement/MUST id="python-custom-policy-review" %} review the proposed policy with the Azure SDK [Architecture Board].
 There may already be an existing policy that can be modified/parameterized to satisfy your need.

 {% include requirement/MUST id="python-custom-policy-base-class" %} derive from [HTTPPolicy](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.9.0/azure.core.pipeline.policies.html#azure.core.pipeline.policies.HTTPPolicy)/[AsyncHTTPPolicy](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.9.0/azure.core.pipeline.policies.html#azure.core.pipeline.policies.AsyncHTTPPolicy) (if you need to make network calls) or [SansIOHTTPPolicy](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-core/1.9.0/azure.core.pipeline.policies.html#azure.core.pipeline.policies.SansIOHTTPPolicy) (if you do not).